 Which is not to say you can’t buy anything there.
 Quite the contrary.

-A quick trip around the stalls on my last visit revealed row after row of (surprise) comics for sale, but also swathes of art, accessories, figures, models and other merchandise: Manga, Anime, Star Wars, Marvel, DC, game franchises and more all featured heavily.
+A quick trip around the stalls on my last visit revealed row after row of (surprise) comics for sale, but also swathes of art, accessories, figures, models and other merchandise: Manga, Anime, Star Wars, Marvel, Disney, DC, game franchises and more all featured heavily.

 Want a Luke Skywalker Lego mini-figure?
 No problem.
 A bust of Geralt the Witcher?
 Yep.
 A graphic novel signed by the artist?
 Step this way.